FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/4-operation-and-maintenance.md

 ### Data Retention for Docker Log Files

 By default, Docker log files are not rotated or removed once the containers are started.
-It is recommended to configure data retention for the log files so that they do not become too big.
+It is recommended that you configure data retention for the log files so that they do not become too big.

 You have the following options: